Jwalker107/BESTokenAuthDownloadPlugin/README.md

 * Execute _either_ the compiled TokenAuthDownload.exe _or_ the Python script.
 Use the command-line arguments `--downloads "path_to_sample_downloads.json"`.  i.e.
   - TokenAuthDownload.exe --downloads "c:\temp\sample-downloads.json"
 * Script execution logs are displayed to the terminal as well as to whatever log location is specified in the configuration file.
+* _Note_: Because the BESRootServer process executes in a distinct user context, you may need to test the plug-in by running in the same user account as the BESRootServer service; or repeat storing the personal access token to the keyring in both your own user account and in the BESRootServer service's account.

 Other useful info on GitHub downloads:
 * https://docs.github.com/en/rest/releases/assets?apiVersion=2022-11-28#get-a-release-asset